 It is also crucial that you consider the overall impact on risk when making all design decisions.
 Because of this, you need to make sure there is a clear connection between your design controls and risk management information.

 Greenlight Guru is purpose-built to comply with ISO 14971 and accommodate the creation of a comprehensive risk management file that is fully integrated with design controls.
-Greenlight Guru is the only QMS software that fully aligns with ISO 14971 - you can learn more about that by requesting a free personalized demo of our Risk Management software.
+Greenlight Guru is the only QMS software that fully aligns with ISO 14971.
+You can learn more by requesting a free personalized demo of our Risk Management Software.